Abibubble/noffle-my-needs/README.md

 ### Future Features

-* Email verification before a user can add a cocktail.
+* Email verification before a user can set their noffles.
 * Enter user's password to delete user account.
-* Create an 'Add to Favourites' so users can store their favourite cocktail recipes.
-* Admin to approve cocktail recipe before it goes live on the site.
+* Dynamic desk movement to allow for different office layouts.

 ### Audio

-* WHAT AUDIO IS USED (IF ANY) AND WHY.
+* No audio is used on this site.

 ### Navigation bar